Syntax Document

 1,

-2, // Multi-line parameters need a comma on the last line
+2, // multi-line parameters, need to add , on last line

 )